Find an Approved Solicitor on the Aldermore Bank PLC

 In order to act for a bank or building society a law firm has to be on that lender's conveyancing panel.
 An application has to be made by the law firm to the lender to become a member of the lender's panel and there are increasingly strict criteria which the firm has to satisfy and indeed some lenders now require their panel members to be part of the Law Society’s Conveyancing Quality Scheme.

-Having used your search tool I can't find the lawyer I was hoping to instruct as being on the Aldermore Bank conveyancing panel.
+I have checked your search tool I can't find the lawyer I was hoping to instruct as being on the Aldermore Bank conveyancing panel.
 My lawyer has said that they are on the Aldermore Bank approved panel.
 How can I be sure given that they are not listed on your directory?

 Not all firms are yet listed on our lender panel search tool which is still relatively new.
 Law firms are listing on a daily basis and it is probably the case that your lawyer is on the Aldermore Bank conveyancing lawyer and you should probably take them at their word.
 Please do feel free to suggest that they completing their listing on our site as it would only cost them £1 a month to list themselves as being on the Aldermore Bank solicitor panel.